Museum of the Imperial Palace of Manchukuo

-The Museum of the Imperial Palace of Manchukuo (偽滿皇宮博物院 (伪满皇宫博物院, The Illegitimate Manchukuo Imperial Palace Museum)) is a museum in the northeastern corner of Changchun, Jilin province, northeast China.
+The Museum of the Imperial Palace of "Manchukuo" (Note: In the People's Republic of China, the English name is often written with quotation marks, or "puppet" is added in front.) (偽滿皇宮博物院 (伪满皇宫博物院)) is a museum in the northeastern corner of Changchun, Jilin province, northeast China.
 The palace was the official residence created by the Imperial Japanese Army for the last emperor of China, Puyi, to live in as part of his role as emperor of the Japanese puppet state of Manchukuo.
-In the People's Republic of China the structures are generally referred to as the Puppet Emperor's Palace & Exhibition Hall.
+The museum currently uses either Palace Museum of the Manchurian Regime or Palace Museum of the Puppet Manchukuo as its official English name for external use.
 It is classified as a AAAAA scenic area by the China National Tourism Administration.